bitnami/charts/bitnami/mongodb-sharded/README.md

 ```

 Alternatively, you can use a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

+## Persistence

+The [Bitnami MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) image stores the MongoDB data and configurations at the `/bitnami/mongodb` path of the container.

+The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
+The volume is created using dynamic volume provisioning.

+### Adjust permissions of persistent volume mountpoint

+As the image run as non-root by default, it is necessary to adjust the ownership of the persistent volume so that the container can write data into it.

+By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volume.
+However, this feature does not work in all Kubernetes distributions.
+As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

+You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

 ### Adding extra volumes